-A capacity to litigate assessment is a way of ensuring a person has the capability to partake and follow legal proceedings.
+A Capacity to Litigate Assessment is a way of ensuring a person has the capability to take part in and follow legal proceedings.

-A capacity to litigate assessment should ascertain whether a person is capable of understanding, retaining, weighing up and communicating information throughout the ongoing case.
+A Capacity to Litigate Assessment should ascertain whether a person is capable of understanding, retaining, weighing up and communicating information throughout the ongoing case.
 It also provides a pause in what can be an influx of information and voices.
-It also ensures the client has the opportunity to have their voice heard.
+Also it ensures the client has the opportunity to have their voice heard.

-To discuss arranging a capacity to litigate assessment with TSF please contact us.
+To discuss arranging a Capacity to Litigate Assessment, please contact us.